Protea: Description

 Proteas usually flower during spring.
 Protea flowers have large heads made of small florets packed on a woody receptacle, each floret is reddish or pinkish in color and measures between 28.4 and 53.8 millimeters.
 The carpel in the flower's center is cream colored.
 The ovary is protected by the receptacle, and thus is not seen when looking at the flower, but the anthers are present at the top of the flower, which can then easily transfer the pollen to the vectors.

-Proteas are pollinated by birds, insects, and wind.
-All the florets open big enough for small and medium beetles to land and feed on their nectar before flying to other heads pollinating them in the process.
+Proteas are predominantly pollinated by insects, though birds and wind also contribute.
+All the florets are large enough when open for small and medium beetles to land and feed on their nectar before flying to other heads pollinating them in the process.
 Some protea flower species, like the king protea flower, are self-pollinating flowers.
 Other protea species, however, such as P. cordata, P. decurrens, and P. scabra are self-incompatible, and thus rely on cross-pollination for successive seed sets.
 Some Protea species exhibit both self-pollination and cross-pollination as a method of reproduction.
-Cross-pollination is preferred, though, as a method of reproduction because it provides genetic diversity in the population.
-When cultivating proteas, breeders use hand pollination as a controlled method to transfer pollen from one flower to another.